David Yates (politician)

-David Yates (born June 3, 1980) is an American attorney and politician serving as a member of the Kentucky Senate from the 37th district.
-Elected in November 2020, he assumed office on January 1, 2021.
+Charles David Yates (born June 3, 1980) is an American attorney and politician serving as the county clerk of Jefferson County, Kentucky.
+Yates was previously a member of the Kentucky Senate from January 2021 to October 2025.

 Early life and education

 Yates was born in Louisville, Kentucky.
 He earned a Bachelor of Arts degree in political science from the University of Louisville in 2003 and a Juris Doctor from the Salmon P. Chase College of Law at Northern Kentucky University in 2006.

 Career

 Yates began his career as a law clerk for Judge William Bertelsman.
 From 2006 to 2008, Yates served as an assistant attorney general of Kentucky.
 He has since worked as a personal injury attorney.
 Yates served as a member of the Louisville Metro Council from 2010 to 2020.
 He was elected to the Kentucky Senate in November 2020 and assumed office on January 1, 2021.
+He resigned in October 2025 after being appointed as interim clerk of Jefferson County.

+Legislation

+Since 2021, Yates has been a primary sponsor of the following bills which have been considered by at least one house: